About Mushroom Adventures

 In 2005 Mushroom Adventures obtained our own land up in the Marysville area of the central valley, just north of Sacramento.
 Here we began the expansion faze of our company.
 The new property had a house but no out buildings for us to do our work.
 We purchased and had built a 6,000 square foot general agricultural building.
 Since mushrooms are sensitive to temperature we insulated this building to handle the extreme temperature fluctuations that occur in the central valley.
 From this new building we continued to manufacture our mushroom growing kits.

-In 2008 we applied to the CCOF for an organic certification for our mushrooms.
+In 2008 we applied to the CCOF for an organic certification for our fresh mushroom production.
 To accomplish this we had to make our own compost.
 This required us to pour more concrete and increase our wharf working space to have the room to make the compost.
 After some trial and error we began to produce excellent organic compost.
-We make our mushroom kits from this compost.
+We grow our fresh organic mushrooms for the farmers markets from this compost.
+Our mushroom kits are made from the same compost, but are not certified organic.

 In 2010 we also began thinking of growing a regular supply of fresh mushrooms to sell at the farmers market.
 To make this happen we built a second building divided into 3 growing rooms.
 The growing rooms were insulated with 4 inch thick insulated urethane panels.
 We drew on our knowledge from visiting other mushroom farms and designed the building ourselves.
 By 2011 we had our air conditioners installed and were grow crimini, white button and portabella in them.
 Our crops were rotated to always have mushrooms to take to the farmers market.